Translation of Original Italian Text

 - pay the annual fee set by the Board of Directors.

-Members are distinguished between Founding Members, Members and Honorary Members:
+Members are distinguished between Founding Members, Benefactor Members and Members:

-- Founding Members are those who have participated in the Constitution of the Association; and all those whom status is subsequently credited, because of particular merit, with deliberation of the Board of Directors by a majority of two-thirds;
+- Founding Members are those who have participated in the Constitution of the Association or have been nominated by the Board of Directors;

 - Members are those who adhere to the Constitution of the Association, upon presentation of a written and accepted application;